binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 A> The steps you take to harden your server(s) that will have many user accounts will be considerably different to this.
 Many of the steps I have gone through here will be insufficient for a server with many users.
 The hardening process is not a one time procedure.
 It ends when you decommission the server.
 Be prepared to stay on top of your defences.
 It is much harder to defend against attacks than it is to exploit a vulnerability.

-#### Review Password Strategies
+#### Review Password Strategies {#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies}
 ![](images/ThreatTags/PreventionEASY.png)

 A lot of the following you will have to follow along with on your VPS in order to understand what I am saying.

-Make sure passwords are encrypted with an algorithm that will stand up to the types of attacks you anticipate.
+Make sure passwords are encrypted with an algorithm that will stand up to the types of attacks and hardware you anticipate that your attackers will use.
+I have provided additional details around which Key Derivation Functions are best suited to which types of hardware in the "[Which KDF to use](#web-applications-countermeasures-data-store-compromise-which-kdf-to-use)" section within the Web Applications chapter.

 In most cases you will [want to](http://www.tldp.org/HOWTO/Shadow-Password-HOWTO-2.html#ss2.2) shadow your passwords.
 This should be the default in most, or all recent Linux distributions.